Israeli law: Court system

+The Israeli legal system is structured around three main levels of courts, operating in a hierarchical manner: the Magistrate Courts, the District Courts, and the Supreme Court.

 The Magistrate Court (Beit Mishpat Hashalom) handles civil cases of less than 2.5 million shekels, excluding disputes over the ownership of land, as well as criminal cases in which the maximum sentence is 7 years.
 Magistrate Courts are found in most Israeli towns.
 The Magistrate Court has 6 subdivisions.
 (1) The Juvenile Court deals with criminal offenses committed by people who were not 18 on the date of prosecution and some issues relating to the removal of children from parental custody.
 (2) The Family Court deals with all civil cases where the parties are close family members.
 (3) The Small Claims Court deals with cases of less than 30 thousand shekels.
 (4) "Hotsa'a Lapoal" is the bailiffs office for judgment debt collection.
 (5) The Traffic Court deals with all traffic offenses.
 (6) The Court of Local Issues deals with all offenses prosecuted by local authorities (parking tickets, planning violations etc.).

-The District Court (Beit Mishpat Mehozi) deals with all civil and criminal matters not under the jurisdiction of the Magistrate Court, including disputes over the ownership of land.
+The District Court (Beit Mishpat Mehozi) serves as the court of first instance in a wide range of cases, including serious criminal offenses, civil claims for amounts exceeding 2.5 million shekels, real estate ownership disputes, and specific issues determined by law.
 It has jurisdiction over most administrative cases and hears appeals from the Magistrate Court.
 There are six courts, one in each of Israel's districts: Jerusalem (also has extra jurisdiction of extra territorial matters), Tel Aviv, Haifa, Center (in Petah Tikva), South (in Beer-Sheva), and North (in Nazareth).

-The Israeli Supreme Court (Beit Mishpat Elyon) mostly hears appeals from the District Court but also sits as the High Court of Justice and as such hears administrative cases not under the jurisdiction of the District Courts.
-Many political cases and cases of international interest are heard by the Supreme Court sitting as the High Court of Justice.